×

 2024 - 2025

-Stories from the past must be told in their entirety.
-It is harmful when we are selective in passing on history.
-When we show the first bicycle of the brickyard director, we must also talk about the women and children who often had to work there in miserable conditions.
-We must think carefully about the place occupied today by the people who make and made Krimpen.
-It is striking that the streets of the village are only named after princes, mayors, and male politicians or artists.
-Important people (often women) are missing.
-We also have to tell who is buried in the 3rd and 4th class of the cemetery outside the dike.
-If Krimpen aan den IJssel is a real working-class village, why is the statue of the worker somewhat lost along the road of the industrial estate and not prominently on the Raadhuisplein?
+Stories from the past deserve a full retelling.
+When we talk about the brickyard director's first bicycle, that is an opportunity to also talk about the women and children who often had to work there in deplorable conditions.
+We must consider the place occupied by the people who make Krimpen what it is today, and who have made it in the past.
+It is striking that the streets in the village are named solely after monarchs, mayors, and male politicians or artists.
+Important figures (often women) are missing.
+We must also mention who is buried in the 3rd and 4th classes of the cemetery outside the dikes.
+If Krimpen aan den IJssel is a working-class village, why does the statue of the worker stand along the road from the industrial estate and not at the Raadhuisplein?

 Certain decisions in the built environment have created scar tissue.
-A scar itself may not cause any complaints but it does reduce blood flow.
-Figuratively speaking, we must ensure together that a new "heart" is also accepted by the "body" and is not rejected.
+A scar itself may not cause any symptoms, but it does reduce blood flow.
+Figuratively speaking, we must work together to ensure that a new "heart" is also accepted by the "body" and is not rejected.
 The average life expectancy after a heart transplant is approximately 15 years.
-It reminds me of the once prize-winning shopping center Crimpenhof and the "heart patient" of today.
+It reminds me of the once award-winning shopping center De Crimpenhof and the "heart patient" of today.
 What does this mean for the decisions to be made?
-Among other things, it means that we must understand the "body" before we can perform a successful heart transplant.
-I do not read anything about this in the current plans for the "Heart of Krimpen".
+It means, among other things, that we must understand the "body" as a whole before we can perform a successful heart transplant.

 Also read: my progress reports from Krimpen aan den IJssel on the website of 'Wanted: Talented Municipalities'